10 Free Attractions in New Jersey

 Officially known as Navesink Light Station, this National Historic Landmark is most commonly known as Twin Lights, due to its dual, nonidentical light towers (one flashing and one fixed), situated 200 feet above sea level.
 Explore the castle-like structures of this iconic landmark, and take in breathtaking views from the bluffs.
 While you're here, make sure to check out the photographs and relics on display in the museum.

-Sports lovers will find plenty of variety at the Bridgeton Hall of Fame All Sports Museum, where men and women of all sports are recognized.
-Peruse rare memorabilia such as trophies, medals and cups, as well as the Cinncinati Reds bat collection, a Golden Glove from Hall of Fame legend Willie Mays and much more.
+Sports lovers will find plenty of variety at the All Sports Museum of South Jersey, where men and women of all sports are recognized.
+Peruse rare memorabilia such as trophies, medals and cups, as well as the Phillie Phanatic’s shoes, a Golden Glove Award from Hall of Fame legend Willie Mays and much more.

 Presby Memorial Iris Gardens